COCO-Inpaint: A Benchmark for Detecting and Localizing Inpainting-Based Image Manipulations: Conclusion

 \section{Conclusion}

-In this paper, we propose COCOInpaint, a benchmark for Inpainting Image Manipulation Detection and Localization (IMDL).
-COCOInpaint utilizes 6 inpainting models (SD1.5-Inpainting, SDXL-Inpainting, SD3.5, Flux.1-Fill-dev, BrushNet, and PowerPaint) to generate manipulated images by 4 mask types (Segmentation, Bounding Box, Random Polygon, Random box) with or without text-guidance.
-Based on the hierarchical structure of COCOInpaint, multi-level performance and generalization evaluation experiments are conducted, providing a comprehensive and in-depth analysis of the performance of existing IMDL methods in handling inpainting-based manipulated images.
+In this paper, we propose COCO-Inpaint, a benchmark for Inpainting Image Manipulation Detection and Localization (IMDL).
+COCO-Inpaint utilizes 6 inpainting models (SD1.5-Inpainting, SDXL-Inpainting, SD3.5, Flux.1-Fill-dev, BrushNet, and PowerPaint) to generate manipulated images by 4 mask types (Segmentation, Bounding Box, Random Polygon, Random box) with two prompt guidance types.
+Based on the hierarchical structure of COCO-Inpaint, multi-level performance and generalization evaluation experiments are conducted, providing a comprehensive and in-depth analysis of the performance of existing IMDL methods in handling inpainting-based manipulated images.